raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 netmask 255.255.255.0
 ```

-Press `Ctrl – O` to save followed by `Ctrl – X` to quit out of nano.
+Press `Ctrl – O, Enter` to save followed by `Ctrl – X` to quit out of nano.
 Now enter the following command to restart the networking service on the Raspberry Pi:

 `sudo service networking restart`